-Alberta high school students planning to attend The King's University College may be eligible to receive a Government of Alberta scholarship of up to \$2,500 from the Alexander Rutherford Scholarship for High School Achievement.
+Alberta high school students planning to attend The King's University College may be eligible to receive a

+Government of Alberta scholarship of up to \$2,500 from the Alexander Rutherford Scholarship for High School Achievement.
 Applications are available from your high school counselor or from the government.
+The deadline to apply for September classes is May 1 and the deadline to apply for January classes is December 1.

 Please contact:

+Tel: (780)427-8640

+Web: www.alis.alberta.ca/scholarships

-Tel: (780)427-8640 Web: www.alis.alberta.ca/ scholarships Email: scholarships@gov.ab.ca
+Email: scholarships@gov.ab.ca